If you're looking for a hotel for your Death Valley National Park visit, you need to know a few things first.

 Panamint Springs Lodging

-You'll have to drive 35 miles west of Stovepipe Wells and about 60 miles from Furnace Creek.
+You'll have to drive 35 miles southwest of Stovepipe Wells and about 60 miles from Furnace Creek.
 To get there, you have to drive over Emigrant Pass, which is 5,318 feet elevation (1.6 km).

 Panamint Springs is the least expensive Death Valley (by a small margin), with limited WiFi Internet access.
 They also have an RV Park and allow pets in both the hotel and campground (extra fee).